piotrmacha/union-api-plugin-template/README.md

 #### Updating Union API dependency

-CMake downloads the required files for Union API during configuration from configured repositories and gets only the configured version.
-By default, the version is pinned to specific release, so we don't break someone's build by a Union API update.
+CMake downloads the required files for Union API during configuration from set repositories, and it gets only the configured version.
+By default, the version is pinned to specific release, so we don't break someone's build by an Union API update.

 You can update the dependencies using the PowerShell module.
 First, get the list of available releases.